rstudio/rstudio-docker-products/workbench/README.md

 # RStudio Workbench

-> **WARNING: pwnkit vulernability response**
->
-> Bionic-based versions of the r-session-complete docker image are affected by the [PwnKit vulnerability](https://ubuntu.com/security/CVE-2021-4034).
-> If you are using this image in your RStudio Workbench Kubernetes environment, you should update it immediately.
-[See the linked support article for details](https://support.rstudio.com/hc/en-us/articles/4420538249495)

 Docker images for RStudio Professional Products

 **IMPORTANT:** There are a few things you need to know before using these images: